explore cumbria's landscape & historic sites

 With 50 stone circles, and Hadrian’s Wall, a UNESCO World Heritage Site.
 Whether you want to delve into our deep, sometimes dark past or simply enjoy some stunning surroundings, there's plenty of local history and heritage to keep you interested in the scenic highlights of the Lake District.

 Visit Lake District highlights from Hadrian's Wall in the north to Furness Abbey in the south, delve into in the history of the region.

-Visit a 19thC mining village, take a steam train ride to the foot of England's highest mountain.
-Cumbria has a wealth of industrial heritage for you to experience
+Visit a 19thC mining village, take a steam train to the foot of England's highest mountain.
+Cumbria has a wealth of industrial heritage.

 The lakes in Cumbria are England's longest and deepest, and there are plenty more all in different shapes and sizes.

 Home to a rare and thriving population.
 Nesting ospreys, red squirrels and red deer.
-The Lake District woodlands provide shelter for a micro-world of mosses and lichens.
+The Lake District woodlands house a micro-world of mosses and lichens.